-Class meets in WH-224 on Wednesday, and WH-222 on Friday
+Class meets in WH-222 on Wednesday and Friday

 Class time for working on Essay #4, Persuasion.
-The rough draft of the essay is due at the beginning of class next Monday.
+The rough draft of the essay is due at the beginning of class next Wednesday.
 Be sure to bring two copies to circulate within your writing group.
 Remember that you will need to submit a total of three reviews: your own critique, and two peer reviews from your group.
-Schedule an appointment for this week or next to have someone in the Writing Center review your rough draft of Essay #4 before all the Peer Reviews are completed on Wednesday of next week.
+Schedule an appointment for this week or next to have the Writing Center review your rough draft of Essay #4 before all the Peer Reviews are completed on Friday of next week.